 (7) A licensed school child program.

-(L) "Head Start program" means a comprehensive child development program that receives federal funds distributed under the "Head Start Act" 95 Stat.
-499 (1981), as amended, or under section 3301.31 of the Revised Code.
+(K) "Head Start program" means a comprehensive child development program that receives federal funds distributed under the "Head Start Act" 95 Stat.
+499 (1981) which includes early head start.

 (M) "Infant" means a child under eighteen months of age.